developersCradle/spring-springboot-angular-microservices-mysql-java-persistence-hibernate-aws/Java Persistence Hibernate and JPA Fundamentals/Section 05/README.md

-# Section 12: Appendix - Introduction To Mockito.
+# Section 05: Getting Started with JPA.

-Appendix - Introduction To Mockito.
+Getting Started with JPA.

-# What I Learned
+# What I Learned.